 Although child support orders typically terminate when the child turns 18 or graduates high school, the court will occasionally award child support for college expenses.
 The parent requesting the support must demonstrate to the court that child support for college expenses is appropriate.
 If it is awarded, it will be calculated based on both parents’ relative incomes.

-Learn More About Illinois Child Support
+Learn More About Child Support Lawyers in Peoria IL

 If you have questions regarding support for your children, we are happy to meet with you by phone or in our offices in Peoria, Illinois.
 Please contact us today to schedule a free consultation.